Matthieu Pavon betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Matthieu Pavon of France watches his shot from the 13th tee during the first round of the Butterfield Bermuda Championship 2025 at Port Royal Golf Course on November 13, 2025 in Southampton, Bermuda.
+(Mike Mulholland/Getty Images)

-Matthieu Pavon finished tied for seventh with a score of 14-under the last time he played in this tournament.
+Matthieu Pavon finished tied for seventh at 14-under the last time he played in this tournament in 2024.
 He'll tee off at Waialae Country Club Jan.
 15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Pavon's recent history at the Sony Open in Hawaii